stewpend0us/csim2/README.md

     input---->|u         y|---->output
               |___________|

 Here the laplace domain integrator `1/s` is used to represent the solver.
-The standard solver functions take the block to be solved, time vector, initial conditions, and input vector as input.
-They return the block output, and optionally the block state and dstate as a function of time.
+The inputs to the standard solver functions are:
+- block to be solved
+- time vector
+- initial conditions
+- input vector

+The return values are:
+- block output
+- block state (optional)
+- block dstate (optional)

 ## controller solvers
 Controller solvers do the same thing as standard solvers but instead of specifying the block input directly they are specified via a controller function and command.
 The block diagram looks like this:

                    _______
                   |       |